ska-telescope/developer.skatelescope.org/src/howto/install-oci-engines.rst

 Installing Docker
 -----------------

 Docker is the most popular containerization platform, with Linux, Windows (native) and macOS support.
-While being the most popular, it is now under a restrictive and commercial license.
+While being the most popular, the Docker Desktop product is now only available under a restrictive and commercial license.
+We do **not** recommend to use Docker Desktop for developing SKAO software.

-**Linux/WSL**
+**Ubuntu Linux/WSL**

 1. Update your package index: